-Cristo Rey Jesuit High School in Milwaukee is one of those institutions.
-CRJHS, a Catholic high school for young women and men of all faiths and limited financial means, integrates rigorous academics, professional work experiences and spiritual development to empower graduates to succeed in college and life.
+Cristo Rey Jesuit High School in Milwaukee is a Catholic high school for young women and men of all faiths and limited financial means.
+CRJHS integrates rigorous academics, professional work experiences and spiritual development to empower graduates to succeed in college and life.
 In partnership with the Wisconsin Province of the Society of Jesus, the national Cristo Rey Network and the Milwaukee business community, CRJHS embraces families of limited financial means and promotes religious, racial and ethnic diversity.
 It nurtures its students to be men and women in service to, and with, others through academic achievement, business experience, faith formation and civic leadership.
-Ken and his wife have been part of CRJHS since its very beginning; Ken continues to serve as a student mentor/coach and helps on special projects.
+Ken and his wife have been part of CRJHS since its very beginning; Ken has served as a student mentor/coach and continues to help on special projects.